plamere/pbl/README.md

 combined = PlaylistSave(combined, 'my morning commute', 'plamere') show_source(combined)
 ```
-Now, whenever the program is run, my 'my morning commute' playlist will be updated will be updated with a different set of tracks sampled from Rock Classics and New Music Tuesday.
+Now, whenever the program is run, my 'my morning commute' playlist will be updated with a different set of tracks sampled from Rock Classics and New Music Tuesday.

 ## Quick Start
 To get started, install __pbl__ with: